Haemorrhoids treatments

 • Sclerotherapy.
 Injection of a haemorrhoid with a chemical that shrinks the blood vessels within the haemorrhoid.

-• Banding.
+• Banding (rubber band ligation).
 This involves applying a tight elastic band around an internal haemorrhoid to cut off its blood supply.
 The haemorrhoid then falls off painlessly.

-• Other techniques that destroy the haemorrhoid tissue and/or its blood supply include laser therapy, infra-red light (photocoagulation) and electric current (electrocoagulation).
+• Coagulation techniques that destroy the haemorrhoid tissue and/or its blood supply include laser therapy, infra-red light (photocoagulation) and electric current (electrocoagulation).

 • A blood clot in an external haemorrhoid is sometimes treated by incising the haemorrhoid under local anaesthetic to remove the blood clot.

 • A surgical operation called a haemorrhoidectomy may be required for a small number of people.
 The haemorrhoids are surgically removed under anaesthetic.
-This will require a short stay in hospital.
+This may require a short stay in hospital.

-If you are having ongoing problems with haemorrhoids, ask your doctor’s advice about options for treatment.
+If you are having ongoing problems with haemorrhoids, ask your doctor about options for treatment.